chrisjdavie/leetcode_2025/to_revisit.md

 ### To revisit - coding details

-#### interviews/repeated_strings
-2025/04/20
-- struggled with counter behaviour in if statements

-2025/04/21
-- solved it - I was thinking incorrectly about loops, better now, but want to make sure I've got it

-2025/05/05
-- messed up in small ways, struggling less with this now but still not perfect

 #### l_0141_linked_list
 2025/05/05
 - the initial simple solution, I assumed the val was a representation of the node, when it was just a val in a linked list